Need an easy low carb flour blend? This basic baking mix is your easy-to-make go to!

 Before I dive into the recipe, here’s a bit about a few of the ingredients.

 First, the oat fiber.
 This is oat FIBER, not oat FLOUR.
 So be sure to use oat FIBER else the recipe will jump into the Crossover (XO) realm and possibly not work correctly.
-I also recommend THM’s oat fiber because it is better quality than any other oat fiber I’ve ever used.
+I also recommend the Trim Healthy Mama brand of oat fiber because it is better quality than any other oat fiber I’ve ever used.

 - Sift all ingredients then blend thoroughly together.

 - Store in an airtight container at room temperature.

 This recipe first appeared in May 2014 on my other website MeasuringFlower.com

 If I were to leave out the almond flour due to sensitivity, would you add more of something else or just omit?
 I know you may not have tried it so just your best guess would be appreciated.